KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/analysis_and_data/Audio_Spectrum_Filter.rst

 .. contents::

-This is the `audiospectrum filter <https://www.mltframework.org/plugins/FilterAudiospectrum/>`_ from MLT
+This is the `audiospectrum <https://www.mltframework.org/plugins/FilterAudiospectrum/>`_ MLT filter.

 It is a audio visualization filter that draws an audio spectrum on the image.